 Contraindication checking is a great example because it shows how these features serve as peripheral guardrails to ensure that patients are treated accurately and safely in an efficient manner.

-Decision support tools may not directly deliver treatment, but their automated, supplemental assistance helps users make as informed a decision as possible in any given treatment scenario.
+Decision support tools may not directly deliver treatment, but their automated, supplemental assistance helps users make as informed of a decision as possible in any given treatment scenario.

 Identifying Dynamic EHR Decision Support Tools